Boundaries And Mental Health: How To Set Boundaries With Friends—And When To Do It

 Boundaries can change patterns

 Sometimes, we get into patterns that we want to change.
-This can be relevant in friendships as well as other parts of life.
 When we want to change a pattern, our needs might also change.
 For example, maybe you are in a pattern where you are used to allowing friends to borrow money from you.
 Setting boundaries may help you change that pattern.

 Boundaries can prevent resentment

 One of the challenges many people face when setting boundaries is that they feel it'll hurt a person or their relationship with that person.
-However, it may be that the opposite is true in many cases.
+However, the opposite may be true in many cases.
 Boundaries may prevent resentment and support a healthier friendship with no underlying negative feelings.

 Boundaries can promote self-care